Am I the only one who didn’t know there was an entire calendar month dedicated to c-section awareness??

 Any woman in labor should strive to feel as confident as she can.
 But even despite our best preparations, we are still vulnerable to unforeseen complications when having babies.
 That’s the nature of having babies.

 Things can change in an instant.

 While it is great to strive for complication free vaginal deliveries, we should also seek to support women throughout their pregnancy and delivery, as they are experiences unique only to women.
 We wield an exceptional amount of the burden when it comes to bringing children into this world.

 Yes, husbands do share in some of the sweat equity.
 No, I wouldn’t personally want to be a labor and delivery doctor or nurse.
 But labor is something that is, physically speaking, solely on the shoulders of moms.
 We have to place our trust in others just as much as in ourselves during delivery.

-Every birth mom should experience labor with a supportive birth partner, and have access to, and the support and care of a skilled obstetrician/midwife/doula who has mom and baby’s best interests at heart while she delivers in a place where she feels safe, and ultimately feels empowered in her birth experience.
+Every birth mom should experience labor with a supportive birth partner, have access to and the support and care of a skilled obstetrician/midwife/doula who has mom and baby’s best interests at heart while she delivers in a place where she chooses to and feels safe.
+She should look back and ultimately feel empowered in her birth experience.

 THAT is a successful birth, not whether or not your baby comes out of your hoo-ha or your belly.

 Several months after having my son, I remember having a conversation about my delivery with a curious friend.
 When I stated that I had delivered by c-section, they stated that it must not have hurt that badly then, right?